I take care of all the finances for my household. For the most part, that means allocating or deciding, what to spend

 1. Have Only One Car

 Since I have stopped working, the need for 2 cars evaporated and we have already downsized to one.
 But I must admit it’s hard.
 When my husband is at work, I am stuck at home.
 Many times in this past year I have gone car shopping.
 Thank goodness I didn’t go through with the purchase.
 Another car just means more money spent on car payments, gas, insurance and repairs.
 I do not want to get bogged down by more debt.
 I probably would do more shopping if I had another car too!
-Lol My goal is to learn to adapt to owning only one car.
+Lol My goal is to learn to adapt to owning only one car and save money towards a new one in preparation for when this one dies.
+My husband puts a lot of miles on it going to and from work so I know that another car purchase is very likely in our future.

 2. Get A Smaller House

 By next year this time, I hope to downsize to a smaller house.
 Having a large house is such a burden on your finances, time and thoughts.
 Not to mention a constant worry.

 - Finances: We need to be as close to mortgage free before my husband retires.

 - Time: All I do is clean this place.

 - Thoughts: There is so many improvements I want to do.
 Will it ever end?

 - Worry: There are always unexpected repairs as well as regular maintenance.